How To Cut A Soft Blunt Bob | Haircut Tutorial

 How To Cut A Soft Blunt Bob

-- Comb the hair in its natural fall using zero elevation, zero over direction and minimal tension.
+2. Comb the hair in its natural fall using zero elevation, zero over direction and minimal tension.

-- Begin cutting the neckline in a subtle C shape to preserve the corners and allow the bob to follow the neckline without losing the corner behind the ear.
+3. Cut the neckline in a subtle C shape, this preserves the corners and allows the bob to follow the neckline without losing the corner behind the ear.

-- Chris recommends using the 10-tooth texturizing scissor when cutting the crown, perimeter and sides as it creates super soft lines with incredible precision.
-It's like using a blunt scissor, but instead of cutting the hair the re-texturizing, this scissor does it all-in-one.
+5. Chris uses his SYMMETRY 10/10 REVERSIBLE TEXTURIZERS to cut the crown, perimeter and sides.
+The texturizer creates super soft lines with incredible precision—"It's like using a blunt scissor," Chris explains.
+"But instead of cutting the hair the re-texturizing, this scissor does it all-in-one."

-- Once the back and crown are dried and cut, move to the sides.
+6. Once the back and crown are dried and cut, move to the sides.

-Watch The How-To Video
+Watch The Full How-To Video